alankilalank/react-basic/README.md

 - the second is any attributes you want the element to have (props)
 - the third is contents or the children of the element (children). in this case the text "Hello World".

-ThecreateElement invocation above is going to return an object with this shape :
+The createElement invocation above is going to return an object with this shape :

 ```
 {